30 Common Phrases We’re All Using Wrong Without Realizing It

 12. By accident

 Misusing phrases can often stem from a lack of understanding of their origins.
-A relationship expert noted that recognizing the historical context of idioms can enrich one’s vocabulary.
+Recognizing the historical context of idioms can enrich one’s vocabulary.

 To improve your understanding, consider researching the origins of phrases you commonly use.
 This practice not only enhances your language skills but also adds depth to your conversations, allowing you to connect more meaningfully with others.